Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Data-Driven Feedback Control Design

 \subsection{Example}

 We illustrate the approach on a simple discrete-time linear system with transfer function

 with $q$ the shift operator, $\rho = 0.8$, and $\phi = 0.2\pi$.
 We consider the task of minimizing the $\ell^1$ norm of the output in response to step disturbances, while keeping the control signal $u$ bounded: $|u_t|\le 5$ for all $t$.
+This can be considered a data-driven approach to an explicit model predictive control \cite{alessioSurveyExplicitModel2009} with stability guarantees.

 Training data is generated by a 25,000 sample piece-wise constant disturbance that has a hold time of 50 samples and a magnitude uniformly distributed in the interval [-10, 10].
-An example is shown in Fig. \ref{fig:example_disturbance}.

-We construct a contracting model $\Qb$ with $n=50$ states and $q=500$ neurons by randomly sampling a matrix $X_{ij}\sim\mathcal{N}\left[0, \frac{4}{2n+q}\right]$ where $X\in\R^{2n+q\times 2n+q}$ and constructing a C-aREN using the method outline in Section \ref{sec:direct_caren}.
-The remaining parameters are then sampled from the Glorot normal distribution \cite{glorot2010understanding}.
-We construct a linear $\Qb$ parameter of the form
+We construct a contracting model $\Qb$ with $n=50$ states and $q=500$ neurons by randomly sampling a matrix $X\in\R^{(2n+q)\times (2n+q)}$ with $X_{ij}\sim\mathcal{N}\left[0, \frac{4}{2n+q}\right]$ and constructing a C-REN via the method outline in Section \ref{sec:direct_caren}.
+The remaining parameters are sampled from the Glorot normal distribution \cite{glorot2010understanding}.
+For comparison, we construct a linear $\Qb$ parameter of the form